 Christmas in Greece

 On Christmas Eve, children, especially boys, often go out singing 'kalanda' (carols) in the streets.
 They play drums and triangles as they sing.
-Sometimes the will also carry model boats decorated with nuts which are painted gold.
+Sometimes they will also carry model boats decorated with nuts which are painted gold.
 Carrying a boat is a very old custom in the Greek Islands.

 Every December, in Aristotelous Square in the city of Thessaloniki (which is the second biggest city Greece) a huge Christmas Tree and three masted sailing ship are put up.
 It's a popular tourist attraction.
+There are also large boat displays in other large Greek cities like Athens.
+Decorated ships are an old tradition in Greece where small ships were put up in homes when sailors had returned from sea voyages.

 Going to a Midnight Mass Service is very important for most Greeks.
 After the service people can go home and end their Advent fast.